Associate Professor of Practice, Percussion

-Dr. Christopher Butler is currently a Lecturer in Percussion at Southern Illinois University at Carbondale.
+Dr. Christopher Butler is currently an Associate Professor of Practice in Percussion at Southern Illinois University at Carbondale.
 Dr. Butler proudly endorses Innovative Percussion and Marimba One.

 Dr. Butler completed his doctorate in percussion performance at the University of Kentucky in 2016 under the advisement of Prof. James Campbell.
 He earned his BM in Percussion Performance from Columbus State University where he studied with Dr. Paul Vaillancourt.
 He then completed his MM in Percussion Performance from the University of Illinois at Urbana-Champaign while studying with Prof. William Moersch and Prof. Ricardo Flores.
 While attending UIUC, Dr. Butler was the recipient of the prestigious Swanson Family Percussion Fellowship and Presser Graduate Music Award.